 For this function, the SMVE gives a lower bound better than the naive interval extension, but a worse upper bound than the naive interval extension.
-The HSE gives a lower upper bound than the SMVE in this case because of the form of f and the position of S relative to the coordinate axes.
+The HSE gives a lower upper bound than the SMVE in this case because of the form of f and the position of f relative to the coordinate axes.

-In fact, we expect the SMVE to always be contained in the BMVE, and for the SMVE to be better than the naive interval extension for small diameter S, or more generally when f is approximately linear over S. Depending on f and the shape of S, the SMVE could provide much sharper bounds than the BMVE.
-(However, depending on S, use of slopes rather than interval derivatives in the BMVE may be superior to the SMVE with interval derivatives.)
+In fact, we expect the SMVE to always be contained in the BMVE, and for the SMVE to be better than the naive interval extension for small diameter \mathcal{S} , or more generally when f is approximately linear over \mathcal{S} .
+Depending on f and the shape of \mathcal{S} , the SMVE could provide much sharper bounds than the BMVE.
+(However, depending on \mathcal{S} , use of slopes rather than interval derivatives in the BMVE may be superior to the SMVE with interval derivatives.)